Clinical-Genomics/development/docs/dev/repository.md

 The repository should state the branching model used for the repository in the `CONTRIBUTING` doc.
 Here are the ones commonly used at Clinical Genomics [branching models](models.md).
 Please describe your branching model in this guide.
 See AM doc #1042.

 1. **Versioning**:
-The repository should state the versioning scheme followed e.g. [semantic versioning](https://semver.org/) in the `CONTRIBUTING` doc.
-For example, bump version on each change on master, e.g. use the [bumpversion package](https://github.com/peritus/bumpversion) to automate bumping and tagging.
+Automate version version increments using e.g. the [bumpversion package](https://github.com/peritus/bumpversion) for bumping and tagging.
 This should follow the choosen branching model.
 Ensure that archived releases are made of each version you intend to deploy, and ideally all.

 1. **Add a pull request template**:
 The repository should have a pull request template in `.github/PULL_REQUEST_TEMPLATE`, e.g [servers](https://github.com/Clinical-Genomics/servers/blob/master/.github/PULL_REQUEST_TEMPLATE), that includes: